cypress-io/cypress-documentation/content/guides/references/advanced-installation.md

 `NODE_EXTRA_CA_CERTS` and uses the corresponding certificate(s) as an extension for the trusted certificate authority when downloading the Cypress binary.

+Note that the npm config is used as a replacement, and the node environment variable is used as an extension.

 ## Opt out of sending exception data to Cypress

 When an exception is thrown regarding Cypress, we send along the exception data